Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability Distributions: Conversions for Probability Distributions: Asymptotic Setting

 \section{Conversions for Probability Distributions: Asymptotic Setting}

 \Label{sec:asymptotic}

-We will derive the asymptotic expansion formulas for $L^{\cal D}_n(P, Q|\nu)$ and $L^{\cal M}_n(P, Q|\nu)$.
-Those asymptotic expansions are also called the second-order asymptotic expansions in information theory because not only the first-order term $n$ but also the second largest order term $\sqrt{n}$ is treated.
-Then, the coefficients of $n$ and $\sqrt{n}$ are called the first-order rate and the second-order rate, respectively.
+We will derive the asymptotic expansion formulas for $L^{\cal D}_n(P, Q|\tau)$ and $L^{\cal M}_n(P, Q|\tau)$ up to the second-order term $\sqrt{n}$, which are called the second-order asymptotic expansions in information theory.
+Since the first and second orders are $n$ and $\sqrt{n}$, their coefficients are called the first-order rate and the second-order rate, respectively.
+To begin with, we note that the first-order asymptotics of maximum conversion numbers are potentially done as follows: